Green

 Co-designing a green policy

-A central feature of this project is the co-design model, which encourages active participation from all involved parties, leading to sustainable solutions with a higher adoption rate.
+A central feature of this project is the co-design model, which encouraged active participation from all involved parties, leading to sustainable solutions with a higher adoption rate.
 The co-design approach ensures all perspectives are considered, creating more holistic and effective policies.

 Carbon emissions modelling